Code-Institute-Submissions/cigarist/TESTING.md

 To make sure that the site is responsive on all popular screen sizes.
 I ran it through [Am I Responsive](http://ami.responsivedesign.is/#) to check that it would look well in many different screen sizes.
 It had the desired results.
-I tested this across numerous devices and browsers.
+I tested this across numerous devices (using Chrome Dev Tools) and browsers.
 I had no problems from any of them.

 Below are my findings on devices and browsers laid out in tables: